 Checklists will be developed as part of the periodic self-inspection process.
 Checklists will be used and maintained and include the name of the person performing the evaluation and the date the inspection takes place.
-Management upon completion will review the self-inspection checklist.
-All discrepancies identified during the survey will be evaluated as soon as possible.
+Upon completion, department supervisors will review the self-inspection checklist.
+All discrepancies identified during the survey will be evaluated and corrected as soon as possible.